Post-9/11 GI Bill

 These benefits apply to both graduate and undergraduate education programs.
-The Post-9/11 GI Bill will pay for eligible individuals' tuition and mandatory fees (paid directly to the school) capped at $22,805.34 for their academic year.
-Mandatory fees exclude room and board, study abroad fees, parking fees, penalty fees, health fees or other fees not mandated by the university for all students in a specific program.
+The Post-9/11 GI Bill will pay for eligible individuals' tuition and mandatory fees (paid directly to the school) capped at $24,476.79 for their academic year.
+Mandatory fees exclude room and board, study abroad fees, parking fees, penalty fees, health center fees or other fees not mandated by the university for all students in a specific program.
+Health insurance is considered a mandatory fee and is covered by the Post-9/11 GI Bill.
 Generally, veterans receive up to 36 months of entitlement under the Post-9/11 GI Bill.

-Tuition and fees are reported to the VA net of tuition specific aid, including scholarships, grants, waivers or other Federal, State (with the exception of New York State Tuition Assistance Program awards), institutional and employer-based assistance other than loans or any Title IV funds.
+Tuition and fees are reported to the VA net of tuition specific aid, including scholarships, grants, waivers, external tuition specific scholarships, or other Federal, State (with the exception of New York State Tuition Assistance Program awards), institutional and employer-based assistance other than loans or any Title IV funds.

 Transferability of Educational Benefits (TEB)

-For the first time in history, service members enrolled in the Post-9/11 GI Bill program, with the approval of the Department of Defense, may be able to transfer unused educational benefits to their spouses or children beginning August 1, 2009.
+Service members enrolled in the Post-9/11 GI Bill program, with the approval of the Department of Defense, may be able to transfer unused educational benefits to their spouses or children.

 Yellow Ribbon Program

-For the 2017-2018 academic year, Fordham University has agreed to contribute 50% of those expenses up to a maximum of $21,150 for undergraduate students and up to a maximum of $28,925 for graduate students and $28,925 for doctoral students.
+For the 2019-2020 academic year, Fordham University has agreed to contribute 50% of those expenses up to a maximum of $22,500 for traditional undergraduate students, $20,000 for non-traditional undergraduate students, and up to a maximum of $30,500 for graduate students and $30,500 for doctoral students.
 The VA will match the same amount that Fordham University is contributing dollar for dollar and issue payment directly to the University.

 Fordham’s Yellow Ribbon agreement and basic Post-9/11 benefits are expected to cover tuition and mandatory fees at all schools.

-- Offer assistance to a maximum of 650 eligible individuals on a first come, first served basis regardless of whether the student is full or part time.
-First come, first served is based on acceptance of admission or enrollment and the order in which the Certificate of Eligibility (COE) is received by the certifying official of the university.
+- Offer assistance to a maximum of 425 eligible individuals on a first come, first served basis regardless of whether the student is full or part time.
+This limit is specific to Traditional Undergraduate students and Graduate/Professional students.
+All Non-traditional undergraduate students enrolled into the School of Professional and Continuing Studies are eligible for the Yellow Ribbon Program.
+The first come, first served is based on acceptance of admission or enrollment and the order in which the Certificate of Eligibility (COE) is received by the certifying official of the university.
 The maximum number of students per degree level in each college are capped at:

 |Rose Hill Campus||Lincoln Center Campus||Westchester Campus||Law School|

-- Award institutional aid that covers 50% of the tuition expenses that exceed the $22,805.34 cap set by the VA up to a maximum of $21,150 per academic year for undergraduate programs and up to a maximum of $28,925 per academic year for graduate programs or doctoral programs.
+- Award institutional aid that covers 50% of the tuition expenses that exceed the $24,476.79 cap set by the VA up to a maximum of $22,500 for traditional undergraduate students, $20,000 for non-traditional undergraduate students, and up to a maximum of $30,500 for graduate programs and doctoral programs.
 Fordham assistance will be in the form of Fordham institutional aid identified as Yellow Ribbon funds.